Ayesha-Jan/stitch-atlas/README.md

 ---

-Knit symbol graphics by by [@marnen's Knitting Symbols](https://github.com/marnen/knitting_symbols)!
+Knit symbol graphics by by [@marnen](https://github.com/marnen/knitting_symbols)!
 Thanks for your open-source contribution!

 ## Author